Corruption in Venezuela: Public opinion

 In a 2014 Gallup poll, 61% of Venezuelans lack confidence in the judicial system.
 According to the World Justice Project's Rule of Law Index 2015, Venezuela's justice system was ranked third to last in the world while its criminal justice system was ranked worst in the world according to surveys.
 The Rule of Law Index 2015 also showed that 79% of Venezuelans believed there was corruption in the judicial system, with 95% believing there was improper influence by the Bolivarian government with civil justice and 100% believing that there was improper influence in criminal justice.

 Authorities

 Police

 Venezuela's corruption includes widespread corruption in the police force.
-Criminologists and experts have stated that low wages and lack of police supervision has been attributed to police corruption.
+Criminologists and experts have stated that low wages and lack of police supervision have been attributed to police corruption.
 Many victims are afraid to report crimes to the police because many officers are involved with criminals and may bring even more harm to the victims.
 Human Rights Watch has reported that the "police commit one of every five crimes" and that thousands of people have been killed by police officers acting with impunity; only 3% of officers have been charged in cases against them.
 The Metropolitan Police force in Caracas was so corrupt that it was disbanded and was even accused of assisting in many of the 17,000 kidnappings.